ovh/docs/pages/web/hosting/cms_manage_1_click_module/guide.en-asia.md

 > [!warning]
 >
 > Deleting your 1-click module **will not automatically delete its database**.
-If you launch the installation of a new CMS without having previously deleted the database from the previous one and if your hosting plan does not allow the automatic creation of another database, the message "[An error has occurred loading the information (You need at least one free database)](https://docs.ovh.com/asia/en/hosting/error-frequently-1-click-modules/#an-error-has-occurred-loading-the-information-you-need-at-least-one-free-database)" will appear in your control panel.
+If you launch the installation of a new module without having previously deleted the database from the previous one and if your hosting plan does not allow the automatic creation of another database, the message "[An error has occurred loading the information (You need at least one free database)](https://docs.ovh.com/asia/en/hosting/error-frequently-1-click-modules/#an-error-has-occurred-loading-the-information-you-need-at-least-one-free-database)" will appear on your control panel.
 >
-> If you have a [Personal Hosting](https://www.ovhcloud.com/asia/web-hosting/personal-offer/) subscription or if you have already created all four databases of your [Professional Hosting](https://www.ovhcloud.com/asia/web-hosting/professional-offer/) or [Performance Hosting](https://www.ovhcloud.com/asia/web-hosting/performance-offer/), you will need to delete the database identified in [step 1](#step1) **BEFORE** creating a new 1-click module.
+> If you have a [Personal Hosting](https://www.ovhcloud.com/asia/web-hosting/personal-offer/) offer or if you have already created all four databases of your [Professional](https://www.ovhcloud.com/asia/web-hosting/professional-offer/) or [Performance Hosting](https://www.ovhcloud.com/asia/web-hosting/performance-offer/), you will need to delete the database identified in [step 1](#step1) **BEFORE** creating a new 1-click module.
 >

 To complete the removal of your module, in the `Web cloud`{.action}, `Hosting plans`{.action} sections, within the relevant hosting plan of your [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/asia/&ovhSubsidiary=asia), go to the `Databases`{.action} tab.
-Next, click on the `...`{.action} button to the right of the line concerning your database and on the `Delete database`{.action} button.
+Then, click on the `...`{.action} button on the right of the line concerning the database of your module and on `Delete database`{.action}.

 Before attempting to install a new module again, verify that the previously requested removal tasks have been completed in the `Ongoing jobs`{.action} tab.